alfar0x/aptos-quest-4/README.md

 **Note:** This script is still in development.
 Use it with on your own risk!

 ## What the Script Does
-Script will make aptos quest 4 transactions for multiple wallets
+Script will make aptos quest 4 transactions:

-It will:
 1. Buy USDC if balance is 0
 1. Supply USDC on https://vibrantx.finance/?product=Leveraged
 1. Purchase CELL on https://app.cellana.finance/swap